ruelbsison/curexrate-gateway/README.md

 # Currency Exchange Rate Project (CurExRate Gateway)
-> Most data providers suffers from response latency issues for several reasons such as increase current load, time for the backend to processe the request, and relative geographic location of the caller and the backend.
-This system will address these latency issues using Asynchronouse Request/Response message enchange pattern.
+> Most data providers suffers from performance and service availability issues.
+This system will address these issues using Asynchronouse Request/Response and Queue-Based Load Leveling patterns.

 ## Table of Contents
 * [System Overview](#system-overview)